EMC Corporation: Acquisition by Dell

 Logo of Dell EMC, brand formed after merger with Dell Inc.

-On October 12, 2015, Dell Inc. announced its intent to acquire EMC in a cash-and-stock deal valued at $67 billion, which as of 2021 remains the largest-ever acquisition in the technology sector.
+On October 12, 2015, Dell Inc. announced its intent to acquire EMC in a cash-and-stock deal valued at $67 billion, which at the time was the largest-ever acquisition in the technology sector.
 The combination of Dell's enterprise server, personal computer, and mobile businesses with EMC's enterprise storage business was a significant vertical merger of IT giants.
 Dell offered $24.05 per share of EMC, and $9.05 per share of tracking stock in VMware.